BaRaj/Instagram_Caption_Generator-IGC/README.md

 To generate an Instagram caption based on your image, run: python generate_caption.py
 ## Example Output
 ![amazing-landscape-with-mountains-forest-sunset-sky-is-ablaze-with-color-trees-are-silhouetted-against-horizon_36682-200883](https://github.com/user-attachments/assets/04b123a9-bf12-4668-a235-54509e9554c1)
+#### Generated Caption:
-Generated Caption: A breathtaking view of mountains at sunset.
+A breathtaking view of mountains at sunset.
+#### Dominant Color:
+Cornflower Blue
+#### Prompt:
-Dominant Color: Cornflower Blue Instagram Caption: Generate an Instagram caption for a photo of a breathtaking view of mountains at sunset with the major color being Cornflower Blue.
+Generate an Instagram caption for a photo of a breathtaking view of mountains at sunset with the major color being Cornflower Blue.
 ## How It Works
 ### Image Captioning:
 The ViT-GPT2 model from Hugging Face analyzes the image and generates captions based on visual features.
 ### Color Extraction:
 The dominant color is extracted using ColorThief and mapped to a CSS3 color name via the KDTree algorithm.
 ### Caption Generation:
-A Gradio-based API takes the image caption and color and outputs 4 Instagram-ready captions.
+A Gradio-based API takes the image caption by leveraging the SAIL-7B LLM model and outputs 4 Instagram-ready captions.